justanoppposum/justanoppposum/README.md

 - 👋 Hi, I’m @justanoppposum
-- 👀 I’m interested in ... space, all things science and technology, music production, app and software development
+- 👀 I’m interested in ... space, the pursuit of truth, all things science and technology, music production, app and software development
 - 🌱 I’m currently learning ... app development and why we are here
 - 💞️ I’m looking to collaborate on ... basically all of my interests
 - 📫 How to reach me ... email